-Anything that’s a Cucurbita, or as the French call them, lescucurbitacées is a courge.
+Anything that’s a Cucurbita, or as the French call them, les cucurbitacées, is a courge.
 Most are grown in the warmer southern part of France.
-Some popular ones include cougettes, pumpkins (potirons or citrouilles) and...
+Some popular ones include courgettes, potirons, citrouilles and...

 Courge Butternut: a familiar squash to English speakers, now increasingly popular in France, often made into soups.

-Courgette Gold Rush: long yellow courgette but with a firmer texture; available in summer.
+Courgette Gold Rush: long yellow courgette with a firm texture; available in summer.

 Courge de Hokkaïdo or potimarron de Hokkaïdo: Red kuri squash.
 Small and round, orange, blue grey or green, a winter squash with a thin edible skin and delicate flavour.
 Related to the Hubbard.

-Images by BetacommandBot on Wikimedia Commons, Jamain, PD art
+Images by BetacommandBot on Wikimedia Commons, INRA DIST from France, Jamain, PD art